Seminole burning: Immediate aftermath

 The white public of Oklahoma Territory largely supported those who lynched McGeisey and Sampson.
 Soon after the men were murdered, newspapers started claiming that members of the Seminole Nation were planning to target white Oklahomans in a race riot.
 Writers for the Weekly Oklahoma State Capital claimed on January 15, 1898—through a special bulletin—that in response to "the excesses of the armed bands of whites", Native American revenge was "imminent".
 This was a falsehood crafted by a communications employee in Earlsboro, Oklahoma, and officials from the Department of the Interior were unable to find any evidence of any insurrection.

 Investigation and arrests

-In January 1898, the federal government began investigating the lynching as a criminal conspiracy, but could not investigate it as murder because there was no applicable federal murder statute.
+In January 1898, the federal government began investigating the lynching as a criminal conspiracy, but could not investigate it as murder since there was no applicable federal murder statute.
 There were complications in the investigation, however, as many witnesses, both white and Seminole, were reluctant to provide testimony, many of the Seminole witnesses did not speak English, and at least one witness was intimidated by a mob and forced to destroy his deposition.

 Independently, Governor Cassius McDonald Barnes of the Oklahoma Territory offered a $1,000 reward for anyone who could secure a conviction against mob members for their role in "acts of lawlessness and barbarism".
 In February and March, several warrants were executed by federal investigators, but it remained difficult to find all of the members of the mob; out of around 90 people who were due to be arrested, only 67 had been located.